-After you finish editing, you can run generation of the surgical guide with button (8).
+After you finish editing, you can run generation of the surgical guide by clicking the button "Create Surgical Guide".
 The now unnecessary cropped curve is hidden automatically at this point.
-This is indicated by the "Show curve" checkbox (7), which can be used to redisplay the curve.
+This is indicated by the "Show curve" checkbox, which can be used to redisplay the curve.
 If the curve entered and thus the resulting surgical guide do not contain all the planned implants, the user is notified and has the option of halting generation.

-Once it is completed, the model surgical guide fabricated is displayed and also added to the list on the "Surfaces" panel, where its parameters can be changed in the standard way.
+Once it is completed, the fabricated surgical guide model is displayed in the "Surfaces" panel, where its parameters can be changed in the standard way.

-The surgical guide can be regenerated with edited parameters and the same curve; the curve is merely hidden and can be displayed with selection (7), edited again, and used to create a modified model.
+The surgical guide can be regenerated with edited parameters and the same curve; the curve is merely hidden and can be displayed with selection, edited again, and used to create a modified model.

-16.3.
-Removing undercuts
+16.3 Removing undercuts

 The "Surgical Guide Insertion Path" function is used to define the direction from which the surgical guide will be inserted.
 Using this function, you can visualise the areas that run "under" the surgical guide (undercuts) and may cause problems when inserting the surgical guide on teeth, especially in the case of using stiff materials for fabrication.

-These areas can be removed by clicking on the "Create undercut model as byproduct"

-(generates model with undercuts removed) checkbox.
+These areas can be removed by clicking on the "Create undercut model as byproduct" (generates model with undercuts removed) checkbox.
 The surgical guide fabricated on this model will be easy to mount.